jxm033f/twitter-diary/README.md

 # Twitter Diary
 COMS 3930 Final Project

 For this project, I decided to test out hardware and software that we haven't covered through labs which includes a twitter API, OLED, 4 digit 7-segment display and a 4x4 keypad.
 The end result requires the user to authenticate the ESP32 program by running the twitter_connection.py program which would then allow one to write messages which would then be posted at https://twitter.com/ThatEsp8266.
 In terms of writing the actual messages, I choose to use the 4x4 keypad as it reminded me of a flip phone number pad.
 My goal was to make a portable wireless device that can send quick tweets without the use of a phone.
-I connected this to the art of creative writing as one can use this device in order to share updates when they have a thought.
+I connected this to the art of creative writing as one can use this device in order to share updates when they have a thought they would like to share.

 ## Materials
 - Raspberry Pi